Mike Tyson came up mentally short in his boxing career, but at his best is compared to one of the greats from the past quarter of a century.

 “Joe Frazier with the left hook was devastating, but to be able to punch from both sides of the plate (something) like Mickey Mantle, the great switch hitter.
 He hit with power on either side.

 “Tyson was that.
-Then you mix it with speed, he was a large version of Pacquiao, where you have speed and power in a big guy.
+Then you mix it with speed.
+He was a large version of Pacquiao, where you have speed and power in a big guy.
 It was incredible.”

 He concluded: “Tyson was an unbelievable mix of physical ability.
 His technique was the right technique to peekaboo and exploit.
 To really take advantage of his speed and to make a guy miss.

-To make such a comparison, especially to fighter who came through the generation after Tyson, is a testament to Manny Pacquiao.
+To make such a comparison, especially to a fighter who came through the generation after Tyson, is a testament to Manny Pacquiao.

 The Filipino Senator will be remembered, as Tyson will, for the rest of their existence.

 Months after his 54th birthday, Tyson returned to action almost two decades after retirement.
 He fought the same year Pacquiao competed.